 - Identify and Fix security vulnerabilities much earlier in the SDLC process saving time and effort.

-- Covers latest industry standards such as OWASP Top 10 with practical demonstrations of vulnerabilities complemented with Hands-on Lab practice
+- Covers industry standards such as OWASP top 10 with a practical demonstration of vulnerabilities complemented with hands-on lab practice.

-- Thorough guidance on the best security practices (Introduction to various Security Frameworks and tools and techniques for Secure Development)
+- Offers thorough guidance on best security practices (Introduction to various security frameworks and tools and techniques for secure application development).

-- References to real-world analogy for each vulnerability (Understand and appreciate why Facebook would pay $33,000 for XML Entity Injection Vulnerability?)
+- Makes real-world analogies for each vulnerability explained (Understand and appreciate why Facebook would pay $33,000 for XML Entity Injection vulnerability?).